 My freelance health writing career took several months to get established after college.

-I had to conquer misconceptions about this field and learn how to find writing opportunities.
+I had to conquer misconceptions about this field, and learn about freelance terms and how to find writing opportunities.

 The first few cold article pitches were terrifying, and I didn’t have any clue how they would be received.